Google Smart Shopping: Everything You Need to Know

 As mentioned, less time managing your campaigns doesn’t mean less bang for your buck.
 Quite the opposite—according to Google, in early testing, advertisers who used Smart Shopping campaigns drove over 20% more conversion value at a similar cost.

-Smart Shopping pulls product creative from the existing product feed in your Merchant Center account—which, if you are running standard Shopping campaigns, is already linked to your Google Ads account.
+Smart Shopping pulls product creative from the existing product feed in your Google Merchant Center account—which, if you are running standard Shopping campaigns, is already linked to your Google Ads account.
 Like responsive search ads, Smart Shopping uses machine learning to serve the most relevant combinations of your visual and textual assets to prospects across Search, Display, YouTube, and Gmail.
 Per Google, the optimization process that goes into producing ads with the highest conversion value possible takes about 15 days.

 Interested in advertising on Google Shopping, but unwilling to give up control?
 Download our free guide to building super profitable campaigns!